oplatai/oplatai.github.io/pages/vision.md

  - the project is aligned with our mission of improving speech interfaces so we can invest additional time if needed which we will reuse in the future,
  - we believe in the success of our customer's product so we can be a proud part of it.

-Once we are commited we know we can focus on the technical solutions and problems we enjoy solving.
+Once we are committed we know we can focus on the technical solutions and problems we enjoy solving.

 Do we develop our own products and tools?